prodeath001/Scan-Your-Local-Network-for-Open-Ports/README.md

 IANA Port Registry

 SpeedGuide Port Database

-   Use searchsploit or exploit-db to check for known vulnerabilities.
+Use searchsploit to identify known vulnerabilities related to the services found.